sn1p3r46/introsde-2015-assignment-3-client/README.md

 This will install the missing dependencies, compile, and execute the program.
 The output will be save to `client.log`.

-`PLEASE: Mind to start the server and change the server address before running the client if you are running it locally`
+`"PLEASE:  If you are running the server locally MIND change the server address and launch the server application and before running the client"`

 The URI of the server is hard coded in `src/introsde/ws/HealthServiceImplementationService.java` file.